pieroproietti/penguins-eggs-book/chapter-5.md

 successfully install the penguins-eggs package on Manjaro using the pamac package manager.

-## Method7: installing by pnpm command
+## Method7: installing by npm command

 While it is technically possible to install penguins-eggs directly as an npm package, it is worth noting that the npm packages may still